-Sometimes called a “sober house” or “recovery house,” a sober living home helps a person in recovery make the transition from treatment to normal daily life.
+Sometimes called a “sober house” or “recovery house,” a sober living home helps a person in the recovery process make the transition from a treatment facility to normal daily life.
 Technically, sober living homes are not considered aftercare services and are not a place rendering medical advice.
-However, they do provide supports for people in substance abuse recovery.
+However, they do provide support for people in substance abuse recovery.
 Sober living homes provide a safe, substance-free environment for people trying to abstain from drugs and alcohol.
 Normally, SLHs aren’t licensed or funded by state or local governments and the residents share the costs among themselves.

 Residents are typically expected to share in the upkeep and maintenance of the home.
 Individual homes have their own rules and they are strictly enforced, particularly the abstinence requirement.

-Some homes require residents to attend a preset number of counseling and group support meetings.
-Studies show that residents in sober living have a considerably lower rate of substance use than individuals in typical aftercare.
+Some homes require residents to attend a preset number of counseling and support groups.
+Studies show that residents in sober living have a considerably lower rate of substance use than individuals in typical aftercare services.
 It’s also noted that living in a sober home is associated with increased employment and income and fewer legal problems.

 Start Your Recovery Journey at Behavioral Health Centers